-Classroom etiquette: Disruptions to class negatively affect everyone's ability to learn.
-Everyone should arrive to class on time and not leave early.
-If you must arrive late or leave early, please notify the instructor in advance and sit by the door to minimize disruptions.
-It is inappropriate to use cell phones or laptops for activities outside of taking notes (such as email, facebook, shopping, etc.).
-Sidebar discussions with fellow students are disruptive to the professor.
-Students will be offered a short break (5 minutes) during the course.
+Classroom etiquette: Interacting in a remote, on-line classroom is new for all of us.
+We will need to determine a set of guiding principles so we can interact respectfully in Zoom.
+Disruptions to class negatively affect everyone's ability to learn.
+Everyone should arrive to zoom on time.
+If you must arrive late or leave early, please notify the instructor in advance.
+Although there is no way for me to monitor your activity, It is inappropriate to use cell phones or use laptops for activities outside of taking notes (such as email, facebook, shopping, etc.) during class.
+Students will be offered a short break (5-10 minutes) during the course.
 Students should respect the time frame and return to class within the time allotted.